- اتصل بنا

 It is the judge's discretion whether causation has occurred or not or whether the link between the deceit and the damage is established.

 Two conditions must exist together to fulfil the 'intention' requirement for the crime of fraud.
 Firstly, there must be a general intention for a party to deceive another party.
 Secondly, there must be an intention to gain the other's property by this deception.
 The motive of intention is immaterial in this matter.
 The evidence and proof of intent and what qualifies as evidence is also a discretion available to the judge.

-The punishment of fraud is imprisonment or a fine.
-A person convicted of fraud could face anywhere from 1 month to up to 3 years’ imprisonment.
-If the fraud is a more serious one, for example if committed against a government entity, the prison sentence could be up to 6 years.
-The fine for such a crime can range from between AED 30,000 to AED 60,000.
+The punishment for fraud is imprisonment or a fine.
+A person convicted of fraud could face anywhere from 1 month to up to 3 years of imprisonment.

-For cases where attempted fraud has been successfully proven against someone, the maximum imprisonment is 2 years and the maximum fine is AED 20,000.
+For attempted fraud, the maximum imprisonment is 2 years and the maximum fine is AED 20,000.